 The Five Basic Building Blocks of Home Staging

 What I am about to share can be considered the foundation of staging a home.
 Whether the seller has a small or large budget, these are five rules that everyone will incorporate into the staging plan.
-Those with a generous budget will spend money instead of time and those with fewer funds will sacrifice...
+Those with a generous budget will spend money instead of time, and those with fewer funds will sacrifice their time....

 Success-driven Home Selling

 Most people have two primary goals when they sell their home.
 These are to sell quickly at the best price possible.
 Both are attainable and if your location is TheTwin Cities metro and your home value is under $500,000, the market favors you in a big way.

 However, please do not think that you will achieve these goals if you ignore the basic rules of how to prepare to sell your home.
 If you want multiple offers and you want them in the first few days of listing you need to accept the fact that preparation is necessary.
 If your home’s list price is in the higher tiers, it becomes even more critical.